supadata-ai/supadata-docs/README.md

 ## About Supadata

-Supadata is a tool that turns YouTube, TikTok, X videos and websites into structured data.
+Supadata is a tool that turns YouTube, TikTok, Instagram, X (Twitter) videos and websites into structured data.
 Skip the hassle of video transcription and data scraping.
 Our APIs help you build better software and AI products faster.

 ## Getting Started